bazelbuild/bazel/site/docs/build-event-protocol.md

 The [Build Event
 Protocol](https://github.com/bazelbuild/bazel/blob/master/src/main/java/com/google/devtools/build/lib/buildeventstream/proto/build_event_stream.proto)
-allows third party programs to gain insight into a Bazel invocation.
-For example, you could use the Build Event Protocol to gather information for an IDE plugin or a dashboard that displays build results.
+(BEP) allows third party programs to gain insight into a Bazel invocation.
+For example, you could use the BEP to gather information for an IDE plugin or a dashboard that displays build results.

 The protocol is a set of [protocol buffer](https://developers.google.com/protocol-buffers/) messages with some semantics defined on top of it.
 It includes information about build and test results, build progress, the build configuration and much more.
-The Build Event Protocol is intended to be consumed programmatically and makes parsing Bazel’s command line output a thing of the past.
+The BEP is intended to be consumed programmatically and makes parsing Bazel’s command line output a thing of the past.

 The Build Event Protocol represents information about a build as events.
 A